Communication Nation Episode 1: Speaking The Truth - Media Literacy & Misinformation

 Virginia Congresswoman Jennifer Wexton recently delivered a speech on the floor of Congress using an assistive technology voice, because of a health condition she has developed that has made speaking with her voice impossible.

-© 2024 The Children’s Hour Inc, All Rights Reserved
+© 2026 The Children’s Hour Inc, All Rights Reserved

-Playlist: Other Voices, Other Sounds
+Playlist: Communication Nation 3: Other Voices, Other Sounds

 titleartistalbum